Kent — NOT the police

 Who can call and when →

-• We liaise with the officer in charge and obtain disclosure
+• We speak to the officer in the case and get the disclosure

 Latest Insights